How Long Can Bloodborne Pathogens Survive On A Surface

 Survival Time Estimates: A Complex Picture

 Precisely determining the survival time of bloodborne pathogens on surfaces is challenging.
-Numerous studies have been conducted, but results often vary due to the factors mentioned above.
-However, we can offer some general estimates, bearing in mind these are approximations and can change based on the specific conditions.
+On top of that, numerous studies have been conducted, but results often vary due to the factors mentioned above.
+Still, we can offer some general estimates, bearing in mind these are approximations and can change based on the specific conditions.

 • Hepatitis B Virus (HBV): HBV is remarkably resilient.
-Studies suggest it can remain infectious on dried surfaces for at least seven days, potentially longer under favorable conditions (low temperatures, high humidity).
+Studies suggest it can remain infectious on dried surfaces for at least seven days, potentially longer under favorable conditions (low temperatures, high humidity) No workaround needed..

 • Hepatitis C Virus (HCV): HCV's survival time is generally shorter than HBV's.
 While it is less resilient than HBV, it can still persist on surfaces for a considerable amount of time, potentially several days, especially when protected by organic matter.